History of Armie Hammer in Timeline

 In 2022, Armie Hammer was part of an ensemble cast in Kenneth Branagh's adaptation of Agatha Christie's Death on the Nile.

-February 2023: Air Mail article and Hammer's admissions
+February 2023: Air Mail Article and Hammer's Admission of BDSM and Emotional Abuse

-In February 2023, an Air Mail article questioned the accusations' details.
-Hammer admitted to consensual BDSM and emotional abuse but denied sexual abuse and cannibalism claims.
+In February 2023, Air Mail published an article questioning the details of the accusations against Armie Hammer.
+Hammer admitted to consensual BDSM and emotional abuse but denied claims of sexual abuse and cannibalism.

-In May 2023, the LA County District Attorney chose not to indict Hammer due to insufficient evidence.
+In May 2023, the LA County District Attorney decided not to indict Armie Hammer, citing insufficient evidence.

 June 2023: Divorce Settlement Reached